 Actor Harry Anderson himself, who aced card tricks and the like in real life.
 Performing on Saturday Night Live led to his being spotted and cast.
 Night Court and other roles made him “richer than Davy Crockett,” as Anderson told Associated Press.

-Throwbacks quoted the 1987 interview, celebrating Anderson’s career after his death in 2018 at the age of 65.
+Throwbacks quoted the 1987 interview, celebrating Anderson’s career after his death in 2018 at 65.
 He kept his hand in acting but magic was always his first love.

 Anderson encountered magic of a darker kind in another high-profile role… playing Richie Tozier in the original miniseries of Stephen King’s It (1990).